 Another tool you may use to keep internet-based distractions away is StayFocused, an extension for Google Chrome which helps you stay focused on your task by restricting the time you spend on time-wasting websites.
 You can set how much time you want to spend in the day on such websites, and after you use up that time it’ll block these websites for the rest of the day.

-How long these breaks should be?
+How long should study-breaks be?

 You’ve taken the break.